VooStack/voo_flutter/packages/ui/voo_navigation/tasks.md

 - These are demo/preview files and may not require the same strict refactoring

 ---
-*Last Updated: Current Session (Test Updates)* *Status: Production Code Complete - 92% Tests Passing*
+*Last Updated: Current Session - Major Refactoring Complete* *Status: Production Code 100% Refactored - 94% Tests Passing (112/119)*

 ## Summary of Current State